juice-shop/pwning-juice-shop/part2/README.md

 following table lists all challenges of the OWASP Juice Shop in the same order as on the Score Board.

-> The challenge hints found in this release of the compantion guide are
+> The challenge hints found in this release of the companion guide are
 > compatible with `{{book.juiceShopVersion}}` of OWASP Juice Shop.

 | Challenge                                                                                                                          | Hints                                                                                                                                     | Solution                                                                                                                                           |